The $\pi$-Calculus is Behaviourally Complete and Orbit-Finitely Executable: The pi -Calculus is Behaviourally Complete

 Henceforth, we assume that tape symbols are included in the set of names, i.e., that $\Dbox\subseteq\N$.

-In our $\pi$-calculus specification of a tape, each individual tape cell is specified as a separate component, and there is a separate component modelling the tape head.
+In our $\pi$-calculus specification of the behaviour of a tape, each individual tape cell is specified as a separate component, and there is a separate component modelling the tape head.
 A tape cell stores a datum $d$, represented by a free name in the specification, and it has pointers $l$ and $r$ to its left and right neighbour cells.
 Furthermore, it has two links to the component modelling the tape head: the link $u$ is used by the tape head for updating the datum, and the link $t$ serves as a general communication channel for communicating all relevant information about the cell to the tape head.
-The following $\pi$-term represents the behaviour of a tape cell: